-$$cond(T) \leftarrow concat(T_1, T_2, T) \land complete(a) \in T_1 \land complete(b) \in T_2$$
+$cond(T) \leftarrow concat(T_1, T_2, T) \land complete(a) \in T_1 \land complete(b) \in T_2$

 The termination of querying and trace correctness checking can be proved under assumptions similar to the ones of Theorem 1.
-However, stronger assumptions are needed for the termination of trace generation in the case where we want to compute the set of all correct traces satisfying a given condition, as this set may be infinite in the presence of cycles.
+However, stronger assumptions are needed for the termination of trace generation if we want to compute the set of all correct traces satisfying a given condition, as this set may be infinite in the presence of cycles.